Overview

 Spam goes beyond attempts by hackers and scammers to ransom your credit card information or your login information.
 Emails the audience doesn’t need or hasn’t signed up for are also considered Spam.
 It’s already something we bang on about, but now more than ever, a clean mailing list has become even more crucial.

-What is Gmail & Yahoo updating?
+What are Gmail & Yahoo updating?

 Around February 2024, bulk senders will have to comply with the following requirements: